 For other International Travelers:

-- All other tourists must obtain a visa clearance prior the travel to Bhutan.
+- All other tourists must obtain a visa clearance prior to the travel to Bhutan.
 Visas are processed through an online system by your licensed Bhutanese tour operator directly

 - Your payment needs to be wired to the Bhutan National Bank before your visa will be issued.
 This fee is mandatory.
 There is no negotiating down the price of the tourist tariff.